simonhammes/506-software-architecture/architecture.typ

   columns: (auto, 1fr),
   inset: 10pt,
   align: horizon,
-  // TODO: Title
-  [*ID - Title*], [*DR3 - IPS (?)*],
+  [*ID - Title*], [*DR3 - Encryption*],
   [*Status*], [Accepted],
+  [*Context*],
-  [*Context*], [
+  [
-    // TODO
+    Since the system handles sensitive data (e.g. location data or chat messages), all user data must be encrypted during communication and storage.
   ],
   // TODO
   [*Considered Drivers*], [],
   [*ADD Iteration*], [3],
   [*Decision*],
   [
-    // TODO
-    Since the encryption of all user data is critical, a number of patterns and tactics are applied to achieve this quality attribute (or increase the ...?).
-    These include:
-    - Verifying message integrity
-    - Identifying and authenticating actors
-    - Restricting access to components/systems (e.g. database) which do not need to be publicly accessible
-    - Encrypting data during communication and storage
+    All user data is encrypted during communication and storage.

-    // TODO: Only "Encrypt Data" since it is the only tactic driven by the QA(S)?
-Maybe in combination with "Separate Entities"?
-Separate database to store location data and chat messages in a separate database without personal user data (names, addresses, ...)?
+    Data confidentiality _during communication_ is guaranteed by using secure protocols (HTTPS for short-running and WSS for long-running/real-time operations).
+These protocols are widely used and include additional security measures such as _message integrity verification_ using checksums to ensure data integrity.

+    Data _at rest_ in the shared database is encrypted at the storage layer, which makes encryption transparent to the application (i.e. the database).

     // Additional tactic: Delete location data/chat messages after 30 days to limit potential data breaches?